Phone

 Foam Pads

 Foam pads are made from closed-cell foam materials.
-These are the most lightweight pads but are less comfortable and warm.
-They are very light to carry and durable.
+They are the lightest pads but are less comfortable and warm.
+However, they are very light to carry and durable.
+During cold weather, foam pads are sometimes used as padding under a sleeping pad to increase pad r value.

 Pros: